selcukes/selcukes.github.io/docs/03_guides/extent-reports.md

 selcukes.reports.thumbnail=false
 ```

-Add Selcukes Extent Reports plugin to cucumber runner as follows
+Add Selcukes Extent Reports plugin to the cucumber runner by adding `io.github.selcukes.extent.report.SelcukesExtentAdapter` to the plugin option in the `@CucumberOptions` annotation:

 ```java
 @CucumberOptions(tags = "@tag1", plugin = {